minar09/cp-vton-plus/README.md

 ![Teaser](./teaser.png)

 ## Usage
+This pipeline is a combination of consecutive training and testing of GMM + TOM.
+GMM generates the warped clothes according to the target human.
+Then, TOM blends the warped clothes outputs from GMM into the target human properties, to generate the final try-on output.

 1) Install the requirements
 2) Prepare the dataset
 3) Train GMM network
-4) Get warped clothes for training set with trained GMM network, and copy inside `data/viton_resize/train` directory
+4) Get warped clothes for training set with trained GMM network, and copy warped clothes & masks inside `data/train` directory
 5) Train TOM network
-6) Test/evaluate with test set
+6) Test/evaluate with test set, test GMM first, then copy warped clothes & masks inside `data/test` directory, and test TOM

 ## Installation
 This implementation is built and tested in PyTorch 0.4.1.